John Lewis Gaddis

-John Lewis Gaddis (born 1941) is an American international relations scholar, military historian, and writer.
+John Lewis Gaddis (born April 2, 1941) is an American Cold War historian, political scientist, and writer.
 He is the Robert A. Lovett Professor of Military and Naval History at Yale University.
 He is best known for his work on the Cold War and grand strategy, and he has been hailed as the "Dean of Cold War Historians" by The New York Times.
-Gaddis is also the official biographer of the seminal 20th-century American statesman George F. Kennan.
+Gaddis is also the official biographer of the prominent 20th-century American diplomat and historian George F. Kennan.
 George F. Kennan: An American Life (2011), his biography of Kennan, won the 2012 Pulitzer Prize for Biography or Autobiography.

 Biography

-Gaddis was born in Cotulla, Texas, in 1941.
-He attended the University of Texas at Austin, receiving his BA in 1963, MA in 1965, and PhD in 1968, the latter under the direction of Robert Divine.
-Gaddis then taught briefly at Indiana University Southeast, before joining The Ohio University in 1969.
+Gaddis attended the University of Texas at Austin, receiving his B.A. in 1963, M.A. in 1965, and Ph.D. in 1968, the latter under the direction of Robert Divine.
+Gaddis then taught briefly at Indiana University Southeast, before joining Ohio University in 1969.
 At Ohio, he founded and directed the Contemporary History Institute, and was named a distinguished professor in 1983.

 In the 1975–77 academic years, Gaddis was a visiting professor of Strategy at the Naval War College.
 In the 1992–93 academic year, he was the Harmsworth Visiting professor of American History at Oxford.
 He has also held visiting positions at Princeton University and the University of Helsinki.
 He served as president of the Society for Historians of American Foreign Relations in 1992.

 In 1997, he moved to Yale University to become the Lovett Professor of Military and Naval History.
 In the 2000–01 academic year, Gaddis was the George Eastman Professor at Oxford, the second scholar (after Robin Winks) to have the honor of being both Eastman and Harmsworth professor.
-In 2005, he received the National Humanities Medal.
 He sits on the advisory committee of the Wilson Center's Cold War International History Project, which he helped establish in 1991.
 Gaddis is also known for his close relationship with the late George Kennan and his wife, whom Gaddis described as "my companions".

 Scholarship

-Gaddis is probably the best known historian writing in English about the Cold War.
-Perhaps his most famous work is the highly influential Strategies of Containment (1982; rev. 2005), which analyzes in detail the theory and practice of containment that was employed against the Soviet Union by Cold War American presidents, but his 1983 distillation of post-revisionist scholarship similarly became a major channel for guiding subsequent Cold War research.
+Gaddis is a well-known historian for his writing about the Cold War.
+Perhaps his most famous work is Strategies of Containment (1982; rev. 2005), which analyzes the theory and practice of containment that was employed against the Soviet Union by Cold War American presidents.
+His 1983 distillation of post-revisionist scholarship also guided Cold War research.